Brovary: Early history

 Brovary is a historic town, first mentioned in 1630.
 At the time there were only 60 or 70 houses in Brovary, but in 1649 a Cossack sotnia is known to have been formed there.
 Cossacks took part in the Khmelnytsky Uprising under Bohdan Khmelnytsky's leadership.

 Originally, the town was called Brovari (Броварі), but the name was changed in 1969 to make it more similar to Russian.
 The name, translated from Ukrainian, means 'breweries' (and is a loanword from Dutch).
 The town got its name after breweries where special beer was made.
 Travellers who went to Kyiv often stopped in Brovary, rested, dined and drank the local beer.
 Many famous people visited Brovary while travelling to Kyiv.
 A Ukrainian poet, Taras Shevchenko, was among them.
 He visited this town many times in the period from 1829 to 1847.
 Nowadays there is a monument to Shevchenko in the place from which Brovary began its history as a town, in its old centre.

+In January 1918 Brovary was a site of battles between Ukrainian troops and the Bolsheviks, and in November of the same year it was fought over by Hetman's guard and rebel forces of Anhel and Zeleny.

 In 1923, Brovary became the center of Brovary Raion.
 In that year, Brovary had a population of 4,065 people.
 In 1930, the district was reworked, with its center moved to Velyka Dymerka.
 In 1937, this change was undone, and the center was moved back to Brovary.

-Brovary received city status in 1956, and in 1972 was designated a city of oblast significance - meaning that while Brovary still served as the administrative center of Brovary Raion, it was no longer subordinated to it, instead being directly subordinated to the government of Kyiv Oblast.
+Brovary received city status in 1956, and in 1972 was designated a city of oblast significance – meaning that while Brovary still served as the administrative center of Brovary Raion, it was no longer subordinated to it, instead being directly subordinated to the government of Kyiv Oblast.